yamerooo123/Fake-News-Detector/README.md

 We have decided to make an improvement on this research project: [Fake News Detector RNN](https://www.kaggle.com/code/muhammadwaseem123/fake-news-detector-rnn).

-We trained our model with the RNN algorithm with "secretto hush-hush" optimization to improve the model's accuracy by translating data to different languages.
+We trained our model with the RNN and LSTM algorithm with "secretto hush-hush" optimization to improve the model's accuracy by translating data to different languages.
 Feel free to use our model!

 **GENERAL**